rust-lang/book/src/ch04-03-slices.md

     s.clear(); // This empties the String, making it equal to "".

-    // word still has the value 5 here, but there's no more string that
+    // word still has the value 5 here, but there’s no more string that
     // we could meaningfully use the value 5 with. word is now totally invalid!
 }
 ```

 This program compiles without any errors, and also would if we used `word`
-after calling `s.clear()`. `word` isn't connected to the state of `s` at all,
+after calling `s.clear()`. `word` isn’t connected to the state of `s` at all,
 so `word` still contains the value `5`.
 We could use that `5` with `s` to try
 to extract the first word out, but this would be a bug since the contents of
 `s` have changed since we saved `5` in `word`.